krypton-org/krypton-docker/README.md

 ```

-This configuration file can also be in the JSON format, just name it `krypton.config.json` instead.
+This configuration file can also be in JSON format, just name it `krypton.config.json`.
 The above configuration becomes:

 ```json
 {